gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     libraries {
         myLib {
-            runsOn platforms.myContainer
+            buildFor platforms.myContainer
         }
     }

-This defines a custom container that requires Java 6 or later.
+This defines a custom container that requires Java 6 or later, and states that the library should be built for that container.

 This includes the API of 'myorg:mylib:1.2' at compile time, but not at runtime.
 The bytecode for the library is compiled for java 6.